logo image

 The Stuart's were kings of Scotland, England and Ireland from 1603 till Queen Anne Stuart died in 1714 without leaving an heir.

-1745, the last Jacobite rising began led by Charles Edward Stuart (Bonnie Prince Charlie), in an attempt to overthrow George II.
+1745, the last Jacobite rising began led by Charles Edward Stuart (Bonnie Prince Charlie), in an attempt to overthrow King George II.

 Charles Edward Stuart was backed by the French who were at war with the English at that time.

-1745 September, the Jacobite's defeat Government troops at the Battle of Prestonpans by Edinburgh, winning the first major battle of the second rising.
+1745 September, the Jacobite's defeat Government troops at the Battle of Prestonpans by Edinburgh, winning the first major battle of the last rising.

 The success at Prestonpans, led to Jacobite forces moving south, taking control of Carlisle and as far south as Derby in England.